LRS: web services for management information system developers

 This gives the Application Support team details they require to process your application.

-Once an application is received, developers should receive a link, username and password within 48 hours to access the developers’ team site which contains the following information:
+Once an application is received, developers should receive a link, username and password within 5 working days to access the developers’ team site which contains the following information:

 - web services interface specification

 - a developer’s guide web services development

 - a test period calendar for developers